 It is difficult to maintain the time limit on the ACT while taking practice tests.
-Each section requires you to answer one or more questions in about a minute, which causes most students to end up with less time than they need, especially on the Math section.
+Each section requires you to answer one or more questions in about a minute, which causes most students to end up with less time than they need, especially in the Math section.
 But it is suggested that avoid taking extra minutes while practicing as this will not going to help you on the actual test.
-As on the actual ACT you need to answer as per the timelines were given.
+As on the actual ACT, you need to answer as per the timelines given.

 3: Review Your Answers

 After completing the test, be sure to review every mistake you made as well as every question you got correct.
 Doing so will help you to learn from your mistakes and will let you know your strengths, and help you find where you stand and where you really need to work hard.
-Remember it is important to work on quality of learning rather than giving importance to the quantity.
+Remember it is important to work on the quality of learning rather than giving importance to the quantity.

 Hope this will help you practice on the ACT.
-For more information on ACT preparation, click here.